-Oracle Cloud VMware Solution
+Overview of Oracle Cloud VMware Solution

 - Layer 2 networking: SDDCs are configured with VLANs, which support applications that need layer 2 networking to run in the public cloud.

-Bring your own hypervisor deployment of ESXi on bare metal Compute instances is not supported.
+Bring your own hypervisor deployment of ESXi on bare metal compute instances is not supported.

-An Oracle Cloud Infrastructure SDDC base configuration has the following properties:
+A Multi-Host SDDC has the following properties:

 - A version of VMware software on each ESXi host